LD4P/arm/modeling_recommendations/attributions.md

 **ex:Attribution**
 > - **Label:** Attribution
 > - **IRI:** TBD
-> - **Definition:** The activity of ascribing a work to a particular agent or agents.
-This attribution may change over time
-                    based on new evidence.
+> - **Definition:** The ascribing of an activity to a particular agent or agents.
+This attribution may change over time based on new evidence.
+> - **Scope note:** The Attribution is directly related to an Activity, and carries additional data about the agent, source, date, etc. of the attribution.
+> - **Example:** The activity of creating an artwork is ascribed to a particular artist.

 **ex:Activity**
 > - **Label:** Activity